 What are the Most Significant Tibetan Festivals?

-It’s known that Tibetan people believe in Buddhism and Buddhism has integrated with their social life.
+It’s known that Tibetan people believe in Buddhism, and Buddhism is integrated into their social lives.
 Obviously, Tibetan festivals have religious characteristics as well.
 Most Tibetan festivals are celebrated for some significant events in Buddhist history or legends, such as the birth of Buddha, the enlightenment of some eminent monks, and so on.
-Even if there is no religious reason for some festivals, for example, the Tibetan Losar New Year, Tibetan people will also hold a ceremony of gods worshiping.
-So joining in Tibetan festivals is a great way for foreign travelers to experience Tibetan culture more deeply.
-Besides Losar Festival, Butter Lantern Festival, Saga Dawa Festival, and Shoton Festival… are all significant feasts for Tibetans.
-Here we will introduce you to the most important Tibetan Festivals, therefore you can make your Tibet tour coincide with the festival of your choice.
+Even if there is no religious reason for some festivals, for example, the Tibetan Losar New Year, Tibetan people will also hold a ceremony of worshipping gods.
+So, joining Tibetan festivals is a great way for foreign travelers to experience Tibetan culture more deeply.
+Besides the Losar Festival, the Butter Lantern Festival, the Saga Dawa Festival, and the Shoton Festival are all significant feasts for Tibetans.
+Here we will introduce you to the most important Tibetan Festivals, so you can plan your Tibet tour to coincide with the festival of your choice.

 Tibetan Festivals are based on the Tibetan calendar, which varies every year in the solar calendar.
 Their exact solar date is calculated each year a few months prior by astrologers from Mentse Khang, aka - Tibetan Medical and Astrological Institute, which is in charge of researching Tibetan medicine and calculating the Tibetan calendar.